 A bowed gate creates a wide opening when you press it.
 They are generally attached on the rope-end of a quickdraw because it’s quick and easy to clip the rope through them with one hand.

-A stainless steel wire forms the gate on some biners.
+A stainless steel wire forms the gate on some carabiners.
 It can be either a straight or bent gate, and shaves a few grams off the total weight.
 They’re slightly stronger if inadvertently cross-loaded and less susceptible to gate flutter, a phenomenon that can cause a gate to open.

 Belay devices come in different designs and sizes, but they all have the same basic function: add friction to help the belayer hold the rope in the case the climber above falls.
 When you use a belay device, you don’t need to use a ton of physical strength to hold onto the rope, even for serious falls.
 Make sure you learn from an expert before you start belaying.